Mandela Washington Fellows at Golden Gate Bridge

 MWF_Bright Futures

-Working with our 2018 Mandela Fellows was an education in itself, and throughout it, I realized that the best way to learn is by being honest enough with ourselves about what we know and what we don’t know.
+Working with our 2018 Mandela fellows was an education in itself and throughout it, I realized that the best way to learn is by being honest enough with ourselves about what we know and what we don’t know.
 Just because I read a couple books by a Nigerian author doesn’t mean I know the entirety of the African experience and just because I took a class on economic development doesn’t mean I know all the intricacies of the developing world.

-Palesa Mothapo, a research scientist from South Africa, told us a story about using the scientific method to solve problems of inadequate food storage and to reduce food waste starting with one vendor at a vegetable market in Nigeria.
-Mkufu Tindi, an engineer from Tanzania, shared the story of her decision to be an active role model and a technical mentor for girls to encourage them to consider a path in STEM, with an aim to bridge the gender gap in these fields.
-Samuel Biton, an engineer from Malawi, shared his experience of growing up in an environment that did not prioritize the education of girls and how this pained him so much he took action by starting with a modest goal of mentoring and providing scholarships to high school girls interested in studying engineering.
+It was inspiring to learn about the work our fellows were doing in their respective countries and how they use their privilege to disrupt the status quo and uplift their communities.
+These are young people who are not afraid to interfere in order to improve or correct a situation.
+Palesa Mothapo a research scientist from South Africa, told us a story about using the scientific method to solve problems of inadequate food storage and reduce food waste starting with one vendor at a vegetable market in Nigeria.
+Mkufu Tindi, an engineer from Tanzania shared the story of her decision to be an active role model and a technical mentor for girls to encourage them to consider a path in a STEM, with an aim to bridge the gender gap in scientific fields.
+Samuel Biton an engineer from Malawi shared his experience of growing up in an environment that did not prioritize the education of girls and how this pained him so much he took action by starting with a modest goal of mentoring and providing scholarships to high school girls interested in studying engineering.
+The issue of women in STEM and educating girls as a key to the sustainable development of Africa was of focus throughout the fellowship and I saw first hand how a group of people united towards a noble cause can effect positive change.
+The idea of creating a scholarship program for girls was proposed and over three weeks it was discussed, a board was created and the cohort is now working towards a launching of four scholarships by 2020.

 Shakira_GlobalEducationforAll

+Throughout the fellowship, A recurring heated discussion was on gender equality.
+There were different experiences and opinions shared.
+At times offense was taken, sometimes even by me, of things said that didn’t quite come out the right way.
+But I learned that It is better to offend and realize it and then learn from it than to be silent your entire life because you don’t want to step on any toes.
 If we are so afraid to offend someone and so scared of being corrected, we won’t ever loosen up enough to share our true selves.
 Yes, sometimes our true self needs to be reformed but we have to also remember that none of us are beyond making mistakes and so we should remain ready to learn from them when they inevitably arise.
-We cannot be limited in our growth because we believe we are right or because we are afraid that we might be wrong.
+We cannot be limited in your growth because you believe you are right or because you are afraid that you might be wrong.
 It is only by engaging in dialogue that we can transform our way of thinking for the better.

 DiscussionatBeach

+This summer's internship with UC Davis Global Affairs made me see the world through a new lens.
+I learned about problems other countries are tackling that are so foreign to some of us here in America, and I had lengthy discussions about issues we don't talk about because we think they will never affect us.
 I never wonder whether or not I will be able to charge my phone and computer every night but my friend from Ethiopia told me about sometimes not having electricity for days or weeks at a time.
 Living in America amidst this hookup culture where it is easy to confuse having fun with being reckless, we don’t often have conversations about HIV and AIDS because we think that it’s an epidemic in other parts of the world.
-These are issues that I often read about but hearing first-hand accounts of the social and economic impact of this epidemic makes me stop and think, and then feel moved to action.
+These are issues that I often read about but hearing first hand accounts of the social and economic impact of this epidemic makes me stop and think, and then feel moved to action.
+The more I know about the world, the closer I get to identifying a cause I care about, feel passion for and can dedicate my life towards.

 MWF at State Capitol Steps

-I’m not sure what will happen after my year abroad but after this summer’s global education experience I feel so much more prepared and now see so many more opportunities available to me—which maybe were always there, but only now do I know that I am prepared for them.
+Tomorrow, I board a flight to France where I will live and study for a year as part the UC Education Abroad Program (UCEAP).
+I’m not sure what will happen after that but after this summer’s global education experience I feel so much more prepared and now see so many more opportunities available to me, which maybe were always there but only now I know I am prepared for.

 Tags